functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/indexed-types/codata.md

 `StructureState` represents where in the overall structure we are (inside the `head`, inside the `body`, or inside neither).
 `TitleState` represents the state when defining the elements inside the `head`, specifically whether we have a `title` element or not.
 We could certainly represent this with one state type variable, but I find the factored representation both easier to work with and easier for other developers to understand.
-We can implement more complex protcols, such as those that can be represented by context-free or even context-sensitive grammars, using the same technique.

 Here's an example in use.